Math coaching available for the following subjects:

 Frequent review and practice is mostly what it takes to be successful and do well in math.
 You must make sure you understand and not just memorize the various methods and procedures.
 Review for the final starts with the first day.
 Keep your notes well organized and easy to refer to.
 Have easy to access sample problems for all the different things you cover in class.
 Prepare practice tests as you go, problems from each section that will most likely be on the test.
 You can use these to help in your constant review of material.

 Make sure you can do the problems without looking at your notes or book, the same conditions you will have during a test.

 If you can explain the material to someone else, then you know the material, otherwise you do not.
 Try even explaining it to yourself to see how well you really understand the concepts.
 On each page for each paragraph you are reading over you should be able to stop and explain it to yourself.
 For some subjects like Math you may even need to work a problem or two out before you continue on.
-This works surprising well in helping gain understanding and retension in the material you are working on.
+This works surprisingly well in helping gain understanding and retention in the material you are working on.